 Viola!
 You can watch your image change from regular photo to coloring page in the blink of an eye.

-There are other similar tools available online–ReallyColor is free to join, and Crayola offers access to a program with specially marked Crayon boxes.
+There are other similar tools available online–ReallyColor is free to join, Canvas is also free, and Crayola offers access to a program with specially marked Crayon boxes.
 With one of these programs and a few minutes of your time, you can turn some fantastic photos into fun coloring pages for your students.
 And since it only takes a few minutes to complete, you can easily weave this idea throughout your book!

 Scenes From the School